digibib/ls.ext/README.md

 For local setup and to run tests, we use a multi-machine vagrant setup.

-1. Install virtualbox and vagrant:
+1. Install virtualbox and vagrant (and X11-server on OSX/Windows - for development):
     - Ubuntu:
         * `sudo apt-get install virtualbox`
         * vagrant > 1.5 - install deb manually: https://www.vagrantup.com/downloads.html